Child development at 6-8 years: what’s happening

 - Encourage your child to be aware of the consequences of behaviour and see things from other people’s points of view.
 You can do this by asking questions like, ‘How do you think Jane feels when you do that?’

 - Share ideas and discuss important issues with your child.
-This helps you connect with your child and shows that you’re interested in her.
+This helps you connect with your child and shows that you’re interested in her ideas.
 As your child gets older, allow her to join in family decision-making where appropriate.

 Parenting a school-age child

-Sometimes you might feel frustrated or upset.
-But if you feel overwhelmed, put your child somewhere safe or ask someone to look after him for a while so you can take some time out until you feel calmer.
-Try going to another room to breathe deeply or calling a friend or family member to talk things through.
+Sometimes you might feel frustrated, upset or overwhelmed.
+It’s OK to take some time out until you feel calmer.
+Put your child in a safe place, or ask someone else to look after him for a while.
+Try going to another room to breathe deeply or call a family member or friend to talk things through.

 When to be concerned about child development at 6-8 years